Lakewood Communications

 1. Examine the application event log on the Exchange server on which XWALLFilter is installed, filtering for entries with Source = XWALLFilter to confirm the product has been installed and is running properly.
 A properly licensed installation will show an event = 15, “XWALLFilter has been enabled” since the last time the SMTP service was started.
 If this event is not present, you may force a refresh of the XWALLFilter license by re-starting XWall.

 3. Verify you have re-started the Exchange Information Store if you were requested to do so by the XWALLFilter installer.
-If your not sure, you can verify if this is needed by reviewing the XWALLFilter installation log available in C:\Program Files\XWALLFilter\XWALLFilter.log.
+You can verify if this is needed by reviewing the XWALLFilter installation log available in C:\Program Files\XWALLFilter\XWALLFilter.log.

 4. Make sure that the Exchange SMTP Virtual Server filter options Sender, Recipient, Connection and Sender ID are unchecked on the Exchange 2003 server that XWALLFilter is installed on.
 The filter options can be found in Exchange System Manager under SERVER->Protocols->SMTP->Default SMTP Virtual Server->General Tab->Advanced->Edit (where SERVER is the name of the Exchange 2003 server).
 There is no reason to enable these SMTP virtual filters since XWall is performing this filtering.